Measurements of Gravitational Attractions at small Accelerations: Experimental Setup

 \subsection{The Vacuum Vessel}

-The vacuum vessel was a cylindrical stainless-steel tank with a removable lid on top.
+In figure \ref{fig:detector} a cryostat is shown.
+It was used as vacuum vessel at room temperature.
+It was a cylindrical stainless-steel tank with a removable lid on top.
 It was supported at the upper surface from a massive concrete structure.
 Ground vibrations were suppressed by a mechanical damping system.

 The vacuum vessel was thermally shielded with a layer of Styrofoam.
 A removable, thermally insulating hood covered the top of the concrete structure, maintaining the lid's temperature variation at about 0.1 degrees Celsius within a 12-hour period.
 Over longer time periods the temperature changes were about a factor of 10 higher, especially between summer and winter.
 At the height of the resonator the vacuum vessel was shielded against magnetic fields by a $\rm\mu$-metal cylinder.
 The lid of the vessel was leveled along and transverse to the resonator axis with a precision of a few micro rad.
 Variations of the lid’s inclination occurred up to $\rm 10\ \mu rad$.